matthew-brett/brett-whitehead/README.md

 >
 > GRO Reference: 1872  J Quarter in PLYMOUTH  Volume 05B  Page 251

-The same grave (and URL) gives details for Gilbert Hinds Whitehead

-> Third son of Sir James Whitehead.
-Bart.
->
-> Born 26th May 1886, died 18th December 1908

 In the 1881 census, Helena Emmilina Langford was at 5 North Hills Terrace, in the following household: